wyou130/halal-cart-finder/README.md

 - Sort carts based on distance from current location
 - Suggestions form for users to suggest new carts or edits to cart info
 - ~~Admin attribute for users~~
-  - Suggestions submissions shows for admins to read and take action
+  - Suggestions submissions shows for admins to read and take action (in progress)
-  - Add/edit cart function for admins (in progress)
+  - ~~Add/edit cart function for admins~~
 - Mobile version via React Native or Swift
 - Inclusion of other types of street carts